jekyll/jekyll/docs/_docs/themes.md

 {% raw %}@import "{{ site.theme }}";{% endraw %}
 ```

+### Theme-gem dependencies

+From `v3.5`, Jekyll will automatically require all `whitelist`-ed `runtime_dependencies` of your theme-gem even if they're not explicitly included under the `gems` array in the site's config file.
+(NOTE: `whitelist`-ing is only required when `build`-ing or `serve`-ing with the `--safe` option.)

+With this, the end-user need not keep track of the plugins required to be included in their config file for their theme-gem to work as intended.

 ### Documenting your theme

 Your theme should include a `/README.md` file, which explains how site authors can install and use your theme.
 What layouts are included?
 What includes?
 Do they need to add anything special to their site's configuration file?